The-going/evlproject/content/dovetail/porting/devnotes.md

 ### Make no assumption in virtualizing arch_local_irq_restore()

-Do not make any assumption with respect to the current interrupt state when arch_local_irq_restore() is called, specifically don't expect the inband stage to be stalled.
+Do not make any assumption with respect to the current interrupt state when `arch_local_irq_restore()` is called, specifically don't expect the inband stage to be stalled on entry.
 Some archs use constructs like follows, which breaks such assumption:

 ```
 	local_save_flags(flags);